-"The Real Deal" has stepped through the ropes 42 times in her 11-year career, winning 40 and only losing once with an impressive 30 knockouts.
+"The Real Deal" has stepped through the ropes 44 times in her 11-year career, winning 40 and only losing twice with an impressive 30 knockouts.
 Serrano lost a split-decision verdict to Katie Taylor on the weekend although many felt she did enough to get the nod.

 In just over a decade, Serrano has defeated nine world champions and held belts in seven different divisions, from super flyweight to light welterweight.

 Her ability to manipulate her body weight to dip in and out of weight classes shows just how much of an incredible professional Serrano really is.

 When a fighter is grabbing belts at the same rate most people get haircuts, it is no wonder the 33-year-old is considered as the greatest female boxer of all-time.

 With women's boxing thriving, Planet Sport has decided to remind people of Serrano's belt-littered career.

 IBF super featherweight title - 2011